shapeoko/Docs/content/electronics.md

 ![Stepper motor connected to terminal block, connected to grey wire](tPictures/so_e_steppermotor_tb_wired_4.jpg)

-Since the ShapeOko 2 uses two motors on the Y-Axis and the gShield only has 3 stepper drivers, it is necessary to wire the two motors to one terminal block as shown below.
+Since the ShapeOko 2 uses two motors on the Y-Axis and the gShield only has 3 stepper drivers, it is necessary to wire the two motors to one stepper connector block (or terminal block as shown below).
 Note that it is necessary to reverse one pair of wires so that the motors will run in opposite directions when placed on the gantry in opposite orientations.

 ![Wiring Y-Axis motors to terminal block](tPictures/so_e_steppermotor_tb_y_4.jpg)